 “This is how we start to think about network intelligence in the context of Verizon 5G Edge,” says Robert.
-“It's no longer just about application metrics, CPU, or memory utilization.
+“It's no longer just about application metrics, CPU, or memory use.
 It's about how network intelligence can deliver unprecedented workload orchestration capabilities.”

 - Environment: AWS

-- Team overview: Developer Relations for Verizon 5G Edge
+- Team overview: Developer relations for Verizon 5G Edge

-- Service used in automation template: Pixie
+- Service used in automation template: Pixie integration with New Relic

 - In a multi-edge deployment, determine which AWS Wavelength Zone is the most optimal at all times.